ARKANSAS

 Fort Esperanza

-(1797 - 1803), West Memphis
+(1797 - 1803), near West Memphis

 Built by the Spanish after being forced out of Fort Barrancas in present-day Memphis, TN by the Americans.
-The settlement around the fort came to be called Hopefield.
+The settlement around the fort later came to be called Hopefield.
 The town was burned during the Civil War, and the river has since washed away all traces of the town and old fort.

 Casqui